 Western Michigan University is a participant of the Midwest Student Exchange Program (MSEP) for undergraduate students (freshmen and transfer students) majoring in the College of Aviation enrolling from these 8 states: Illinois, Indiana, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and Wisconsin.
-This program enables students from these states to attend WMU at a reduced tuition rate.
+Effecive Summer I 2017, there is not a unique tuition rate for MSEP students, due to a dramatic cut in out-of-state tuition for incoming nonresident undergraduates.

 Tuition Costs Compared for College of Aviation